Fred-Evif/Matilda/source/SHARE-seq.rst

 ========================================

-In this tutorial, we go through the basic process of applying Matilda on CITE-seq dataset.
+In this tutorial, we go through the basic process of applying Matilda on SHARE-seq dataset.
 The commands below would need to be run in settled conda environment, which could be referred to the :doc:`installation` part.

 Envrionment setup
 ------------------------------------------